austinksmith/react-native-hamsters/README.md

 ## Usage

-To learn how to make use of the library with [Hamsters.js](https://hamsters.io) head to the ReactNative section of the [[Hamsters.js](https://hamsters.io) Wiki](https://hamsters.io/wiki/react-native) or check out the example Hamstersjs application in the examples directory!
-For use without [Hamsters.js](https://hamsters.io) check out the project this was based on https://github.com/joltup/react-native-threads, this project may contain modifications or changed that are specific for use with [Hamsters.js](https://hamsters.io).
+To learn how to make use of the library with [Hamsters.js](https://hamsters.io) head to the ReactNative section of the [Hamsters.js Wiki](https://hamsters.io/wiki/react-native) or check out the example Hamstersjs application in the examples directory!
+For use without [Hamsters.js](https://hamsters.io) check out the project this was based on https://github.com/joltup/react-native-threads, this project may contain modifications or changes that are specific for use with [Hamsters.js](https://hamsters.io).

 ### Worker Thread Lifecycle